VivianoRiccardo/Learning-Lab-C-Library/README.md

 </p>

 # Learning-Lab-C-Library:
-The library uses posix call system:
+The library uses Posix calls system:

 Creating the library for Linux users: